Blinina/Chat-Project/README.md

 Features:
   1. Registration and login.
   2. Receiving and sending messages in real time
   3. Creating, renaming and deleting channels
+  4. Profanity filter

 #### Clone this repository